wangshusen/CS583-2019F/webpage/index.md

 	* Available at the course's repo [[click here](https://github.com/wangshusen/CS583-2019F/tree/master/homework)].

+    * You will need the knowledge in the lecture note: [[Logistic Regression](https://github.com/wangshusen/DeepLearning/blob/master/LectureNotes/Logistic/paper/logistic.pdf)]

 	* Submit to Canvas before Oct 26 (firm deadline).

 	* You may get up to 2 bonus scores.

+- Bonus 2: Implement Numerical Optimization Algorithms (Voluntary)

+	* Available at Canvas.

+	* You will need the knowledge in the lecture note: [[Parallel Computing](https://github.com/wangshusen/DeepLearning/blob/master/LectureNotes/Parallel/Parallel.pdf)]

+	* You can choose to implement Federated Averaging or/and Decentralized Optimization.
+You may get up to 2 bonus points for each.

+	* Submit to Canvas before Nov 24 (firm deadline).

 Syllabus and Slides